Rosalie Edge: Conflict with the Audubon Society

 Edge was a member of a New York branch of the Audubon Society.
 The society's many branches included conservationists interested in protecting all wild animals but also those only seeking the preservation of songbirds.
 Some members were hunters or fishers, working mainly to preserve game areas and to kill predator species.
 The broad coalition of members was organized by the National Association of Audubon Societies (NAAS), a group that owned and operated wildlife sanctuaries.

 In 1929, Willard Van Name, a curator at the American Museum of Natural History, sent her a copy of A Crisis in Conservation.
 The pamphlet accused the NAAS of working with the sporting organizations to support hunting game birds.
 The pamphlet claimed the society was only concerned for songbirds and ignored other endangered species.
 Edge returned to the US and spoke before the annual meeting of the society in October 1929 about the matter.
 In a voice that recalled Eleanor Roosevelt, she asked challenging questions which set her a reputation as one of the strongest voices in the conservation movement.
+Museum directors, who also served on the society's board, prohibited Van Name from publishing any more pamphlets critical of the organization.
+Edge, a former suffragette, stepped in.
+She played a key role in igniting a member-led uprising within the Audubon Society.
+Her son, Peter, recalled how the old servants' sitting room in their New York brownstone was transformed into a hub for addressing and mailing boxes of pamphlets.
+"People who received the pamphlets would send her money," Peter Edge recounted.
+"Each one included a donation slip, and whenever someone contributed, she responded with a handwritten thank-you note.
+That's how she financed her conservation efforts."

 Edge learned that the Audubon sanctuaries were killing predator animals, including birds of prey, and trapping many small mammals.
 The organization was clandestinely selling pelts and furs.
 Edge and the ECC endeavored first to force the entire society board out of office.
 Unsuccessful, she sued the group for financial mismanagement.
 In 1931, Edge filed a suit against the NAAS to obtain its membership mailing list.
 The society's leaders criticized Edge's knowledge and methods; their lawyer referred to Edge as "a common scold", using language reminiscent of an older New York state law targeting nagging wives.
 A judgment in her favor gave her access to a list of about 11,000 Audubon members who were subsequently informed about what she considered lapses in the organization's defense of birds and wildlife.
 A bitter feud between Edge and the NAAS led to the resignation of its longtime president and a significant decline in membership.
 The break between the NAAS and Edge lasted until a few weeks before her death in November 1962.